Summer of 2001 ment hard times in the resort town of Detroit,

-stream flows.
-Detroit Lake is a reservoir impounded by the large
+flows.
+Detroit Lake is a reservoir impounded by the large Detroit

-Detroit Dam.
-Rather than turning off generators and saving as
+Dam.
+Rather than turning off generators and saving as much of the precious

-of the precious lake water as possible, the region's hunger for
+lake water as possible, the region's hunger for electricity and down stream

-and down stream salmon habitat took priority.
-Water was kept
+salmon habitat took priority.
+Water was kept flowing through the dam

-through the dam thus dropping Detroit Lake to extremely low
+thus dropping Detroit Lake to extremely low levels.
+This spelled economic

-This spelled economic problems for a lake side town dependent on
+problems for a lake side town dependent on fishing and boating.
+One

 Hard to say if they could ever convince the rest of the world to use less power, from the dam, so more water could be saved in their lake during dry years.
 It seemed like a case of the needs of one small community pitted against the thirst of a large region.

-to at Breitenbush, suggested Detroit could have an economic boom if the
+that I had just been to at Breitenbush, suggested Detroit could have an economic

-stores would stock old clothing supplies for drag queens headed to the
+boom if the stores would stock old clothing supplies for drag queens headed

-people pass through."
+conference people pass through."
 "Maybe drag supplies could be kept

 Below: Picture of Mount Jefferson over Detroit Lake.